red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 }
 ```

 This approach has a downfall: you need to know previously all contract addresses in order to extract slot information from them.
 In a regular deployment process in which all contracts are created by a creation transaction from an EOA, this is very simple.
-However if creation procedure is more complex as ISBE Diamond, this method would not be feasible as it requires to extract trace information and detect CREATE/CREATE2 opcodes.
+However, if creation procedure is more complex as ISBE Diamond, this method would not be feasible as it requires to extract trace information and detect CREATE/CREATE2 opcodes.
 Since this process depends on trace extraction, it makes more sense to use the following proposed procedure.

 ### Extract slot information by detecting SSTORE opcode